jflex-de/jflex/tex/lex-specs.md

     expression2   { some action }
     expression3   { some action }

-They are useful when you work with trailing context expressions.
-The expression `a | (c / d) | b` is not syntactically legal, but can easily be expressed using the `|` action:
+They are useful when working with trailing context expressions.
+The expression `a | (c / d) | b` is not a syntactically legal regular expression, but can be expressed using the `|` action:

     a       |
     c / d   |
     b       { some action }

 ### How the input is matched {#HowMatched}